gstark0/backend-dev-challenge/README.md

 * datetime

 You can install them via `pip install`.
-## Data Formats
+## Data format
-The API accepts data in JSON only.
+This API accepts data in JSON only.
 When sending data, set the `Content-Type` header to `application/json` with JSON body.
 For example:
 ```
 curl -X POST \
    -H "Content-Type: application/json" \